sunnyvalechha/Devops-Prep/README.md

 So if we run the same command to see the secret in ETCD, the text will encrypted BUT if we run "echo c29tZXZhbHVl | base64 --decode" the text is still exposed.

-**Enforce automated k8s cluster security using kyverno generator and ArgoCD**
+Q: Enforce automated k8s cluster security using kyverno generator and ArgoCD?

-* Kyverno is a policy engine for Kubernetes that helps platform engineering teams manage security, compliance, and governance.
+- Kyverno is a policy engine for Kubernetes that helps platform engineering teams manage security, compliance, and governance.
 It runs as a dynamic admission controller in a Kubernetes cluster, receiving HTTP callbacks from the Kubernetes API server and applying policies to enforce admission policies or reject requests.

- **kubectl apply vs kubectl create**
+Q: kubectl apply vs kubectl create?

 * When running "kubectl create" command it calls the API server.
 * API server then check if the same name available or not (webserver)
 * if not it makes the entry in ETCD then ETCD instruct to the scheduler then response goes back to API and then kubelet create a pod on worker node.
 * If we have to add a parameter of labels in same configuration again we run 'create' command again and same process repeats but this time we encouter an error called "Pod already exist"
 * On the other side "kubectl apply" makes the changes also save the last-applied-configuration time-stamp under annotations and this does not interact with API to make changes instead directly inract with ETCD to update resources this compare Local configuration (yaml file) with Live configuration (kubectl get pod <pod-name> -o yaml).
 If there is any new changes found it will apply.

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/a806184d-d29a-44a8-b7cb-31ecfa0e323c)

 * apply --> used in production
 * create --> do not used in prod environment

-**Manually Schedule a Pod**
+Q: Manually Schedule a Pod?

-To check scheduler running or not, scheduler ran on kube-system namespace
+- To check scheduler running or not, scheduler ran on kube-system namespace

   kubectl get pods -n kube-system

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/f49631fa-c3f0-43c5-a8cb-e9cbc8d80d5c)

-Scheduler running as pod so first we have to stop the scheduler so that it can schedule pod automatically
+* Scheduler running as pod so first we have to stop the scheduler so that it can schedule pod automatically

   mv /etc/kubernetes/manifests/kube-scheduler.yaml /etc/kubernetes/

-So if we run any pod it will go into Pending state because scheduler not present
+* So if we run any pod it will go into Pending state because scheduler not present

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/a12cdb30-00a7-437d-8efe-812bd075543e)

-Now we will create a manifest and edit our node manually
+* Now we will create a manifest and edit our node manually

    kubectl run web2 --image=nginx --dry-run=client -o yaml > web2.yaml